 Compassion is defined by the Dalai Lama as a sensitivity to the suffering of the self or others, and a deep desire to do something about it.
 Often, as we practice mindfulness, we come to see more clearly patterns and habits of thought and behaviour that we might not like and that may contribute to our own suffering and the suffering of others.

-Based on practices from the Mindfulness-Based Living Course (MBLC) and Compassionate-Based Living Course (CBLC) this 3-hour workshop, in collaboration with the lovely Ellie Kortland – founder of The Mindful Smile Company, introduces the concept of compassion and self-compassion, allowing you to explore how kindness and compassion feels in the body and enabling you to build inner resources and emotional resilience.
+With practices from the Mindfulness-Based Living Course (MBLC) and Compassion-Based Living Course (CBLC) this 3-hour workshop, in collaboration with the lovely Ellie Kortland – founder of The Mindful Smile Company, introduces the concept of compassion for self and others, allowing you to explore how kindness and compassion feels in the body and enabling you to build inner resources and emotional resilience.

 The workshop is suitable for anyone with some experience of mindfulness who wishes to cultivate a kinder, more peaceful way of being with themselves.
 We hope you can join us!